StuPro-TOSCAna/TOSCAna/server/src/main/resources/kubernetes/kubernetes-transformation-readme.md

 ### Deploying manually

-In some cases the Automated deploy script cannot be used.
+In some cases the automated deploy script cannot be used.
-For example because you need to specify the registry secret in the Kubernetes manifest.
+E.g., if you need to specify the registry secret in the Kubernetes manifest.

 In that case you can still use the `push-images.sh` script to push the images to the registry and to modify the manifest to feature the resulting image tags (including the registry URL).

 Assuming the images have been pushed you can use
 ```bash
 kubectl create -f kubernetes-resources/complete.yml
 ```
-to deploy the result to the cluster manually
+to deploy the result to the cluster manually.

 ## Further Reading